kubernetes-sigs/kueue/keps/78-dynamically-reclaiming-resources/README.md

     // list of count of Pods of a PodSet with resources reclaimed
     // +optional
-    ReclaimedPodSetPods []ReclaimedPodSetPods `json:"reclaimedPodSetPods"`
+    ReclaimedPodSets []ReclaimedPodSetPods `json:"reclaimedPodSets"`
 }

-// ReclaimedPodSetPods defines the PodSet name and count of successfully completed Pods
+// ReclaimedPodSetPod defines the PodSet name and count of successfully completed Pods
-// belonging to the PodSet whose resources have been reclaimed by Kueue type ReclaimedPodSetPods struct{
+// belonging to the PodSet whose resources can be reclaimed. type ReclaimedPodSet struct{
     Name string
     Count int
 }
 ```

-#### ReclaimedPodSetPods
-`.status.reclaimedPodSetPods` is a list where each element of the list denotes the count of Pods of the Workload w.r.t PodSet whose resources have been reclaimed by Kueue.
-The structure consists of two fields - `Name` denotes the name of PodSet and `Count` denotes the count of Pods belonging to the `Name` PodSet.

 ## Implementation

-The workload reconciler will keep a watch(or `Watches()`) on the Job's `.status.succeeded` field.
-The Workload reconciler will calculate the difference between the Job's `.status.succeeded` field and Workload's `.status.reclaimedPodSetPods[i].count` field for every PodSet of the workload.
-With the former value being greater than the later, Kueue will reclaim the resources of the excess succeeded Pods.
+Kueue's job reconciler will compare the Job's `.status.Succeeded` field and the Workload's `.status.reclaimedPodSets[i].count` field value.
+If the former value is greater than the later then, Kueue's Job reconciler will update the Workload object's `.status`.
+Workload reconciler will catch the update event of Kueue Job reconciler and release the resources of the newly succeeded Pods to the ClusterQueue depending upon the case the Job satisfies discussed in the section of [successful Pod completion](#pod-successful-completion-cases).

 ## Testing Plan